 How to make this summer vegetable soup?

-The steps to making this soup are pretty easy and straight forward.
+The steps to making this soup are pretty easy.

 - Roughly chop all vegetables and place them in a soup pot.